-Born in Wales, Tom's family moved to Sheffield when he was 7, providing him with full exposure to the arts.
+Born in Cardiff, Wales, Tom's family moved to Sheffield when he was 7, providing him with full exposure to the arts.
 Tom was particularly inspired by his grandfather, a very talented pianist and organist whose beautiful interpretations of Bach, Debussy, Faure and Chopin made a powerful impact on him.
 Shortly after the move to Sheffield he became a chorister at Sheffield Cathedral where he learned about musical discipline.
 Taking up the oboe at 8, he continued a traditional course of study with it until he was 18.
 But at 12, captivated by the music of Led Zeppelin and Jimi Hendrix among others, he taught himself guitar and drums and began jamming with other aspiring young musicians, unknowingly at the time forming a foundation for the pursuit of jazz.

 Hendrix opened the way to Miles Davis, Cannonball Adderley, Ornette Coleman, John Coltrane and Charlie Parker.
 At 18, he dropped the oboe and took up the saxophone.
 His other influences include Lester Young, Joe Henderson, Ben Webster, Johnny Hodges, Joe Lovano and Sonny Fortune, a recent discovery that shows the openness to continue to learn and grow through exposure.
 The world of education remains important to Tom who credits his teachers at Trinity, particularly Martin Speake, Julian Siegel and Mark Lockheart, for much of his understanding of the music.
 In addition to teaching privately, Tom also teaches 6-13 year olds in a prominent London school.
 Since 2013 he has also led masterclasses: most recently at Leeds College in connection with the Sonny Fortune project.